-- 4 Select the Enter the results as an array-formula check box to insert the results as an array formula.
+- 8. Select the Enter the results as an array-formula check box to insert the results as an array formula.
 An array formula can perform one or more calculations and then return either single result or multiple results.
 An array formula allows for the resending of the query, since the query parameters are included in the cells that contain the query results.
-For more information, see Working with Functions, Formulas, and Cells on page 223. - 5 Select the Specify format options (select cells) check box to specify a range of cells that contain formatting information.
+For more information, see Working with Functions, Formulas, and Cells. - 9.
+Select the Specify format options (select cells) check box to specify a range of cells that contain formatting information.
 The formatting information in the cells will be applied to the query results.
-For more information, see Selecting Cells on page 231. - 6 In the Select cell for output list, specify the location of the worksheet cell(s) that will contain the output.
+For more information, see Selecting Cells. - 1.
+In the Select cell for output list, specify the location of the worksheet cell(s) that will contain the output.
 Click on the button to select the cell(s) using your mouse.
-For more information, see Selecting Cells on page 231.
+For more information, see Selecting Cells.